bespinian/blog/content/posts/gitops/index.md

 }
 ```

-Using this mechanism, we can separate blocks of infrastructure from each other and parametrize each one of them via clear interfaces of Terraform inputs and outputs.
+Using this mechanism, we can separate blocks of infrastructure from each other, and parametrize each one of them via clear interfaces of Terraform inputs and outputs.

 Our application will be rolled out to various environments.
 That is what the `environments` repo is for.
 It contains Terraform files which define the development environment, prefixed with `dev_` and Terraform files which define the productive environment, prefixed with `prod_`.
 Furthermore, the repo also contains some global files.
 These define resources which are shared across all environments, like a common monitoring stack, for example.